LeoBarbosa08/.MP3_file_renamer/README.md

 # How to run the application
 - Firts you need to download python in your machine <a href= "https://www.python.org/downloads/" > download here </a>
+- You need to run the application in the directory where the .py file is located
+- Example: